video clips for teaching and training

 Video clips bring training and teaching to life.

 Video clips help emphasise ideas and lessons, and promote discussion.

 Funny and entertaining clips also make learning a lot more enjoyable.
 Everyone needs a little fun sometimes.

 Here are some examples.

 These video clips are linked to the content in YouTube; they are not hosted on Businessballs.
-The availability of the clips on this webpage therefore relies on the material remaining on YouTube, which cannot be guaranteed.
+The availability of the clips on this webpage therefore relies on the material remaining on YouTube.

 sir ken robinson - changing paradigms in education